Veteran FBI employee files lawsuit claiming he was fired for displaying Pride flag

 A 16-year FBI employee has filed a lawsuit alleging he was fired last month because he had a Pride flag draped near his desk.

 "We're not the enemy and we're not some political mob.
 We're proud members of the FBI, and we have a mission to do.
-We go to work every day to do it," Maltinsky told CBS News.
+We go to work every day to do it," Maltinsky told CBS News in his first interview.

 In a civil complaint filed Wednesday in the U.S. District Court for the District of Columbia, Maltinsky seeks a court order to restore his job.